ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 **R7.6** Notices related to scheduled server maintenance timeslots MAY be included in the discovery document, this could be a human readable, non machine parsable character string.
 > //TODO: [Issue #9](https://github.com/ietf-wg-rpp/rpp-requirements/issues/9)

-**R7.7** A RPP service MAY choose to only support a subset of EPP functionality, this MUST be discoverable by the client.
+**R7.7** RPP MAY only support a subset of EPP functionality, the supported functionality MUST be discoverable by the client

 **R7.8** *Removed*
 > //SEE: [Issue #21](https://github.com/ietf-wg-rpp/rpp-requirements/issues/21)